You are using an outdated browser. Please upgrade your browser to improve your experience.

 In the Walloon Region, there are currently a few projects of hydrogen tank stations in the construction and permitting phase.
 We gather from the ongoing procedures that construction of a hydrogen tank station is subject to a building and environmental permit.
 The same would apply in the case of a project for the construction of hydrogen pipelines.

 As is the case in Brussels, the request and procedure for obtaining an environmental permit in Wallonia will depend on the type of activity the operation of a hydrogen facility would fall under.
 If the pipeline already exists, only an environmental permit would be needed, although it could be argued that a project for the construction of hydrogen pipelines does not require an environmental permit at all, based on a list of installations and activities which require an environmental permit, on which hydrogen pipelines are not explicitly mentioned.

 If the pipeline needs to be built, the construction is also subject to a building permit.
-In this case, the Walloon Region has a single permit, which covers both aspects.
+In this case, the Walloon Region has an integrated building and environmental permit (“single environment permit” or “permis unique”), which covers both aspects.
 It is therefore a joint procedure, with ultimately one permit being granted.
-Since it is most likely that hydrogen pipelines would span the territory of multiple municipalities, the Technical and Delegated Officer are competent to grant the single permit.
+Since it is most likely that hydrogen pipelines would span the territory of multiple municipalities, the Technical and Delegated Officer are competent to grant the single environment permit.

 For the sake of completeness, it can also be noted that there are specific sectoral conditions applicable to an installation for hydrogen.